rozbb/draft-waict-transparency/draft-waict-transparency.md

 We previously punted on the specific format of the transparency (meta)data structure, and what precisely the Witness was signing.
 We are now using the tlog checkpoint format, and including it in a JSON object.
 This lets us piggyback on the tlog ecosystem of specs and deployments.

 **Made Log leaves store integrity policies, not manifests.**
 Previously, Logs only stored manifests.
 Site integrity is not governed by just manifests, though, but also its integrity policy.
 Since integrity policies contain the manifest hash, it suffices to just include the integrity policy in the Log.
+Now, manifests and asset pointers are stored as auxiliary data.

+**Log entries are now timestamped**
+It is probably convenient to monitors to be able to tell when an entry was added to a Log.
+They now have timestamps.
+It is yet unresolved how much trust should be placed in its accuracy, however.

 **Removed notion of Log ID and revision.**
 These weren't doing anything.
 A Log should be uniquely defined by its URL.
 This is enough, and it simplifies our document and API a lot.
 One thing becomes more lax, though: since the Log URL isn't assumed to have any structure, you cannot check that the Site's URL appears in the Log URL.
 So a third party could clone a Site and serve all the original Site's checkpoints as if it were their own.
 This is not really a problem though, in my opinion.